Meadowsweet

 Meadowsweet has a broad presence in European folk traditions:

-- it was one of the most sacred herbs in Celtic and Druidic traditions, alongside watermint and vervain, according to historical accounts
+- it was one of the most revered herbs in Celtic and Druidic traditions, alongside watermint and vervain, according to historical accounts

 - medieval European households used meadowsweet as a strewing herb — scattered on floors to freshen rooms — because of its strong, pleasant fragrance

-- in folk herbalism, meadowsweet tea has been discussed in the context of digestive comfort and general soothing
+- in folk herbalism, meadowsweet tea has been discussed in the context of digestive comfort and general soothing, an association sometimes referenced by people experiencing everyday Indigestion

 - traditional mead recipes and herbal cordials sometimes include meadowsweet as a flavoring component, connecting its herbal and culinary identities